An American Mystic’s Cafeteria Plan

 Dharma by Dark Night

 My first practice journal, Dharma by Dark Night, was so titled not only because of the allusion to the Dark Night of the Soul, also known as the “knowledges of suffering” as delineated by Ingram—difficult cyclic insight stages—but also because I formally practiced late at night, on the cushion, during the year that I dwelled in the Dharma Underground.
 This is a journal covers mainly the year between stream entry and the final departure from Daniel’s online spaces, collaboration with him, and adherence to Theravadin methods and all four-path models of enlightenment.

 Dharma By Daylight

 The Theravadin Dark Night metaphor corresponds with the mostly Theravadin leg of my journey; the Daylight metaphor, evoking post-awakening focus on daily relative reality, subtly alludes to the Indo-Tibetan metaphor for the illuminating but unfindable essence of mind: clear light.

-After the 2015 Mahamudra awakening that happened while I was while I was on retreat with my next teacher, John Churchill, my practice became mainly off the cushion, focused as it was and is on integration of those gains, embodiment of the realizations, personal power and development, psychodynamic adjuncts to healing trauma, and, in short, all the levels on which awakening can continue to transform a human being.
-My interests for the past 3 years have been working with the unconscious through tarot and dreams, lucid dreaming, out-of-body “traveling,” esoteric practices on an axis of cosmological evolution, and the highest siddhi of all: teaching the dharma.
+After the 2015 Mahamudra awakening that happened while I was on retreat with my next teacher, John Churchill, my practice became mainly off the cushion, focused as it was and is on integration of those gains, embodiment of the realizations, personal power and development, psychodynamic adjuncts to healing trauma, and, in short, all the levels on which awakening can continue to transform a human being.
+My interests for the past 3 years have been working with the unconscious through tarot and dreams, lucid dreaming, out-of-body “traveling,” esoteric practices on the cosmological scale, and the highest siddhi of all: teaching the dharma.
 Dharma by Daylight is less about being a “Buddhist,” less about formal meditation, and more about what it mean to become as fully empowered and optimally human as the rest of the journey through this precious life permits.
 It is a record of the joy of post-awakening self-discovery.